Legislation & Proclamation

 - Contact the Council with the online comment form.

-- Attend a Council or Committee meeting where the proposal is on the agenda as an action item (see Calendar), and speak to the proposal when open for testimony.
+- When in-person meetings can resume, attend a Council or Committee meeting where the proposal is on the agenda as an action item (see Calendar), and speak to the proposal when open for testimony.
 The Chair will usually limit testimony to 3 minutes per person.

-- Provide written comments at the Council or Committee meeting.
-If possible, bring 10 copies of any written testimony and hand it to the Clerk for the meeting.
+- When in-person meetings can resume, provide written comments at the Council or Committee meeting.
+If possible, provide 10 copies of any written testimony and hand it to the Clerk for the meeting.

 - Provide written comments via postal mail or email.
 See Contact Us bar for postal mail address.
 To be effective, these comments need to arrive for Council consideration before the final hearing.